ICT and Computing

 In key Stage 4, the students study the following:

-- CiDA (Certificate in Digital Applications): Year 9 and 10 pupils Level 2 pupils will complete the CiDA qualification over 2 years with 2 externally assessed projects.
+- CiDA (Certificate in Digital Applications): Year 11 Level 2 pupils will continue the CiDA qualification that was started in year 10.
+This includes one internally assessed and then an externally moderated Graphics project and an externally assessed classroom based exam.
 This includes web design, graphic and multimedia applications such as animation.

-There are 2 pathways in the sixth form that are on offer.
-The first pathway is one of the 2 BTEC courses.
+There are two pathways in the sixth form that are on offer.

 The first is the BTEC Level 3 National Extended Certificate in Information Technology (new for 2016).
 The entry requirements to access this courses is 5 GCSEs A*-C and is delivered over a 2 year period, with the final exam at the end of the 2nd year and is equivalent to 1 A Level.
 There are 3 mandatory units, 1 internal and 2 external.
 Learners must complete and achieve at pass grade or above for all these units including 1 optional unit to pass the course.